-- Encourage student involvement in their progress in counseling
+- Encourage involvement in goals and progress

-1. Build Rapport
+3. Build Rapport

-Break out your best get to know you game.
+Break out your best get-to-know-you game.
 My favorite was always Jenga paired with get-to-know-you questions.
 You can download these Get-to-Know-You Questions or write them on the blocks.

 This or that questions (e.g., beach or pool, sharks or bears) are great ways to get students to engage and open up in a way that is low-stakes.
 You can also check out this Get to Know You Card Game.

-3. Encourage Student Involvement
+5. Encourage Student Involvement

 Students should be partners in counseling, even our youngest ones.
 In the first counseling session, make sure students know why they are coming to counseling and the purpose of the activities.
 Ask yourself, is it something that they want to work on or something everyone else wants them to work on?
 In that first session, work with students to set goals they are motivated to meet.
 How can you involve students more in their own treatment plan?